 Here’s a brief breakdown of each myth.
 It’s important to first correct them in your mind before building your advertising messages and offers.

 In 2017, millions of millennials celebrated their 35th birthday.
-So instead of thinking of them as children, you should try imagining them as established adults who might have two kids and a mortgage.
-While they still desire to get ahead, some millennials are building families and consider being a parent extremely important to their overall identity.
+So instead of thinking of them as children, you should imagine them as established adults.
+Adults who might have two kids and a mortgage!
+While they still desire to get ahead, some millennials are building families.
+They consider being a parent extremely important to their overall identity.

 The idea that millennials never look up from their smartphones is another millennial myth.
-According to a Nielsen report, It is actually Gen Xers (people aged 35-49) who spend more time online—7 hours a week, vs. Millennials who spend only 6.
+According to a Nielsen report, it is actually Gen Xers (people aged 35-49) who spend more time online—seven hours a week.
+In contrast, Millennials actually spend only six.
 This might also explain why many Millennials still prefer receiving printed offers in the mail vs. their smartphone.

 Millennials are thought to be entitled and self-involved.
 However The Economist concluded recently that there actually aren’t many differences between millennials and older generations.
 So what should you do?
 Treat millennials like you would any other generation of consumers.